2026-06-18T10:22:31+00:00

 Coming in at number three is the chimpanzee.
 I was fortunate enough to visit Mahale Mountains National Park and Greystoke Mahale in western Tanzania and spend time watching the chimpanzees there.
 Seeing wild chimps had always been a dream of mine, and it lived up to every expectation I had.
 There is something deeply moving about being among them.
 Having a chimp sitting in a tree above you, or watching a mother and baby move quietly through the forest, is a profound experience you can never forget.

-At number two is the kudu, particularly the greater kudu that I associate so strongly with Ruaha National Park and southern Tanzania.
+At number two is the kudu, particularly the greater kudu, which I associate so strongly with Ruaha National Park and southern Tanzania.
 They're one of Africa's most elegant antelope species – tall, graceful and seemingly always unhurried.
 The males, with their impressive spiral horns and distinctive markings, are among the most beautiful animals in the bush.
 They seem perfectly suited to the dry landscapes they inhabit.

 And number one has to be the elephant.